Follow

 We have seen floating-point precision using the % operator where the format was x.yf but here the case is a bit different.

-Here, the Syntax would be
+Here, the Syntax is

 { [ index ] : [ width ] . [ precision ] [ type ] }